prettymuchbryce/easystarjs/README.md

 			alert("Path was found.
 The first Point is " + path[0].x + " " + path[0].y);
 		}
 	}
-I now have everything I need to create my EasyStar instance.
+Now I have everything I need to create my EasyStar instance.

 	var easyStar = new EasyStar.js(acceptableTiles,onPathFound);